leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-user.md

 <img alt="metrics display" src="../../images/usermanual/notify-process-indicator.png">
 </kbd>

 Once the line/lines are Notified, api call PPS001MI/NotifyLine (realtime or cron execution) is made for selected lines of the purchase orders.
+CONO (company), PUNO (purchase order number, PNLI (Purchase order line ), PNLS (purchase order subline), SUNO (supplier number),SMDT( Carrier departure date), ARDT (Arrival date) must be sent in the API call from the portal.
+Others values such as FWRF(forwarding agent), BOLN (Bill of lading), SUDO (Supplier delivery note), CARN( carrier name ), ADQA (Advised quantity) should be sent if input values are available.

-When Notify All is selected, api call PPS001MI/NotifyALL (realtime or cron execution) is made for all the lines of the purchase order.
+When Notify All is selected, api call PPS001MI/NotifyALL (realtime or cron execution) is made for all the lines of the purchase order.CONO (company), PUNO (purchase order number, SUNO (supplier number),SMDT( Carrier departure date), ARDT (Arrival date) must be sent in the API call from the portal.
+Others values such as FWRF(forwarding agent), BOLN (Bill of lading), SUDO (Supplier delivery note), CARN( carrier name ), ADQA (Advised quantity) should be sent if input values are available.

 Once the line/lines are Notified/Notified All, the process indicator is updated and the &#39;Notified Transportation&#39; icon is displayed along with all the information filled in the &#39;Transport Notification&#39; window below each line.